 Many technical products are equipped with interfaces for wireless LAN (WLAN).
 The use of this wireless technology results in various test scenarios, which are necessary for the certification of a device and thus for its market launch.

-As base bands for the use of a WLAN device, globally communicated frequency bands in the range of 2.4 GHz and 5 GHz are available.
-When implementing a WLAN module, the manufacturer decides in which frequency bands the module should spark: 2.4 and/or 5 GHz.
+Worldwide communicated frequency bands in the range of 2.4 GHz or 5 GHz are available as basebands for the use of a WLAN device.
+When using a WLAN module, the manufacturer therefore has to decide in which frequency bands the module should transmit: 2.4 and/or 5 GHz.

-This decision has implications for the regulatory testing required for certification in the target market.
-Many countries and certification regimes set their own standards, limit values and specifications that must be used for the test process for WLAN modules.
-A look at the three of the largest markets gives an idea of how many different requirements have to be met:
+The selection of the frequency bands has an impact on the regulatory test scope required for certification in the target market.
+Many countries and certification regimes establish their own standards, limits and specifications that must be used for the test process for equipment using radio technologies.
+This also applies to WLAN technology.
+A glance at three of the largest markets gives an idea of how many different regulatory requirements have to be dealt with simultaneously:

-In addition to the regulatory tests and the certification based on them, there is also the option to certify the product according to the specifications of the Wi-Fi Alliance® when using WLAN modules.
-The Wi-Fi Alliance® is a global network of companies that deals with the quality and advancement of Wi-Fi® technology and, in this context, also publishes certification specifications according to which manufacturers can certify their devices.
+In addition to the regulatory tests and the certification based on them, there is also the option of certifying the product according to the specifications of the Wi-Fi Alliance® when using WLAN modules.
+The Wi-Fi Alliance® is a worldwide network of companies that is concerned with the quality and further development of Wi-Fi® technology and, in this context, also publishes certification guidelines according to which manufacturers can certify their devices.

-Our service portfolio is not limited to the aforementioned US requirements, Japan and the EU.
-Our testing services in our ISO 17025 accredited laboratories include regulatory WLAN tests for a variety of international certification regimes based on various test specifications and standards.
+Our service portfolio is not limited to the above-mentioned requirements from the USA, Japan and the EU.
+Our test services in our ISO 17025 accredited laboratories include regulatory WLAN testing for a variety of international certification regimes based on different test specifications and standards.